adinasarapu/adinasarapu.github.io/_brain/2024-brain-complete.md

 **Cortical nuclei:** Found in the cerebral cortex, the brain’s outer layer.
 These include sensory nuclei (which process input from the senses), motor nuclei (which control movement), and association nuclei (which integrate different types of information).

-The **Basal Ganglia** is a group of interconnected nuclei in the brain involved in motor control, cognition, and emotion.
-Here's a breakdown of its major components:
+The **basal ganglia** is a network of subcortical brain structures distributed across the telencephalon, diencephalon, and mesencephalon (midbrain).
+By forming circuits with the cerebral cortex and thalamus, the basal ganglia help regulate voluntary movements, learning, decision-making, and motivation.
+Key components include

 - **Striatum**:
   - **Caudate nucleus**